xenyo/really/README.md

 ### Trivial values only

 By only including trivial values like `0` and `none`, really.css avoids making any assumptions about your design system.

+### Really tiny

+At under 2kb gzipped, really.css is designed to have minimal impact on performance.